mikeperry-tor/acwiki/Signaling-Channels/Documentation-of-Use.md

 Tor uses client IP addresses for metrics and anti-DoS features.
 Many signaling channels do not have an easy or trusted way of preserving client IP addresses.

 # Timeline of censorship events affecting signaling channels

+Censorship events are a useful learning experience and tell us what changes, configurations, or updates to protocols we should be able to accommodate.
+They show where the pain points are in existing implementations and the UX needs of applications.
+Here are some recent censorship events that have affected Tor's signaling channels and how we responded.